 The Root Canal Process: what to expect

-Dr. Patel also offers sedation options for patients who experience dental anxiety, are fearful of the dentist or dental office sounds and smells or would like to be completely relaxed and unaware of the procedure.
+Your dentist in Hilliard, OH at Park Dental also offers sedation options for patients who experience dental anxiety.
+If you are fearful of the dentist, dental office sounds and smells, or would like to be completely relaxed and unaware of the procedure, consider conscious sedation options.

 Pulpotomy: pediatric root canals